kaizer1v/bash-eda/BASH_EDA.md

----
-description: Basic data operations using command line
----

 # EDA using BASH commands

 This notebook explores ways to do basic data analysis on files using shell commands.
-These set of commands are really targeted towards linux or command line users - and who need to perform certain basic data related tasks, that you might be able to perform on excel or [pandas](https://github.com/kaizer1v/bash-eda/tree/5b36fbb394c8828ba1234a25d2aa3a61b1a1a793/pandas.pydata.org)
+These set of commands are really targeted towards linux or command line users - and who need to perform certain basic data related tasks, that you might be able to perform on excel or [pandas](pandas.pydata.org)

 **WHY use this?** - you may ask

 * You may not have access to Excel
-* You may not have a UI for the OS \(eg: working on a remote server\)
+* You may not have a UI for the OS (eg: working on a remote server)
-* You may not have access to pandas \(the python library\)
+* You may not have access to pandas (the python library)
 * The file is too large to load on any UI & takes a lot of time
 * You might quickly want to glance through what the data contains

 This requires you to know some basics about the operating system and how to use the shell / command line and also regular expressions.

-For the purpose of this notebook, we are going to be using the `flags.csv` data [available in this repo](https://github.com/kaizer1v/bash-eda/tree/5b36fbb394c8828ba1234a25d2aa3a61b1a1a793/flags.csv).
+For the purpose of this notebook, we are going to be using the `flags.csv` data [available in this repo](flags.csv).

-_NOTE - before you begin with the commands, ensure your command line is in the directory that contains the flags.csv file_
+*NOTE - before you begin with the commands, ensure your command line is in the directory that contains the flags.csv file*

 Also for every command that you see in this notebook, you can always check the `--help` or the `man` command to know more details about it.
 Eg: running the `head --help` will provide the necessary details for the `head` command.